SMostafa1/C-Self-Driving-CarND-Traffic-Sign-Classifier-Project-master/writeup.md

 ![alt text][image9]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data as Neural networks work better if the input(feature) distributions have mean zero,also to avoid extra small model weights for the purpose of numerical stability and to ensure quick convergence of optimization algorithm.

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

 Here is an example of an original image and an augmented image:

 ![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.